DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/ip_address_reservation.md

 * `address_type` - (Required) The IP address type (IPv6 or private IPv4).
 Must be either `ipv4` or `ipv6`.
 * `vlan` - (Required) The Id of the VLAN on which to reserve the IP address.
+* `description` - The description for the Reserved IP address.

 ## Attribute Reference